-Going abroad is a unique experience for every student and, as such, students approach the decision to study abroad in different ways.
+Going abroad is a unique experience for every student and students approach the decision to study abroad in different ways.
 For some, participating in a specific program in a specific country is the fulfillment of a long-held dream.
 For others, the option to go abroad is new and overwhelming with possibility.

 What are you trying to achieve?
 Are you mainly interested in...